-Our assessment of KLP Banken's asset risk reflects its focus on very low risk lending to the Norwegian public sector (RLGs) and low risk residential mortgage lending predominantly to public sector employees, and the bank's historically low problem loan ratio and loan losses.
+We expect KLP Banken's asset quality to remain relatively resilient, as Government support measures roll out, due to its focus on very low risk lending to the Norwegian public sector (RLGs) and low risk residential mortgage lending predominantly to public sector employees with high job security.
+These characteristics are reflected in the bank's historically low problem loan ratio and loan losses.
 Our aa3 Asset Risk score also takes into account the recent high rate of growth in mortgage lending, which means that part of the bank's portfolio is unseasoned, and the shift towards this asset class in the bank's portfolio.

-As of the end-June 2019, mortgage loans on KLP Banken's balance sheet were NOK17.3 billion and public sector loans were NOK16.3 billion, compared to NOK16.7 billion and NOK16.6 billion respectively as of year-end 2018 (see Exhibit 3).
-Mortgage loans grew by 4% in the first half of 2019 (16% in 2018) and public sector lending declined by 2%, leading to an overall loan growth of 1% during the year (overall 9% in 2018).
+As of year-end 2020, mortgage loans on KLP Banken's balance sheet were NOK20.6 billion and public sector loans were NOK17.6 billion, compared to NOK18.4 billion and NOK16.5 billion respectively as of year-end 2019 (see Exhibit 3).
+Mortgage loans grew by 12% in 2020 (10% in 2019) and public sector lending increased by 7%, leading to an overall loan growth of 9% during the year (overall 4% in 2019).
 KLP Banken also manages KLP's loan portfolio, which the parent funds directly from its own balance sheet.
-This managed portfolio totaled NOK65.7 billion as of the end-June 2019.
+This managed portfolio totaled NOK77.1 billion as of end-2020.

-Loan portfolio consists primarily of retail mortgages and public sector loans KLP Banken's own lending and loans managed on behalf of KLP
+Exhibit 3 Loan portfolio consists primarily of retail mortgages and public sector loans KLP Banken's own lending and loans managed on behalf of KLP